 The wet market vendor told me the Malays usually make Roselle drinks and serve during Hari Raya Aidilfitri.
 He said its taste is quite similar to Ribena.
+In Malay language, roselle is known as asam belanda.
 Coincidentally the July-August issue of Flavors magazine also features a couple of hibiscus recipes including Roselle.
 I’ll share the recipe when I make them.

 Right now, let’s make an easy and delicious Roselle drink.

 Initially I thought it was a flower.
 But nope, they called it fruits.
 To be precised this is actually the calyx.
 And what is calyx?
 Calyx is the usually green part that enclose the flowers in bud stage ~ wiki (in this case red!).
 From what I gather, the flowers will drop off and the fruits will start to grow bigger.

 Roselle is rich in powerful antioxidants (flavonoids and anthocyanins), vitamins A, B and C. The calyx is use for treating urinary track infection, constipation, lowering blood pressure and cholesterol levels. ~ source Flavors magazine

 To make Roselle juice, you first need to de-seed the fruits.

 Here’s a simple step by step guide on how to remove Roselle seed from the calyxes.